 - 2.1 This sub-section of these procedures sets out key definitions relating to student non-academic misconduct.
-Non-academic misconduct may relate to any other aspect of a student's conduct which is relevant to their relationship with the School and/or the Conservatoire. - 2.2 There is a distinction between non-academic matters (for example, misconduct involving damage to the School or CDD'S property or reputation) and academic matters (for example, allegations of plagiarism).
-Academic matters in relation to misconduct are subject to the Academic Misconduct Policy^{5,6}. - 2.3 In the event that a concern may relate to both the academic and non-academic conduct of a student, the student's School Principal or their nominee, in consultation with the validating university and CDD as appropriate, shall determine the appropriate procedure or procedures for its investigation and consideration.
-In some cases, it may be necessary for separate procedures to be followed simultaneously in handling allegations relating to both academic and non-academic misconduct regarding the same student. - 2.4 Misconduct may also include the contravention of expected standards of professionalism in the performing arts, as set out in the Schools' Student Codes of Conduct. - 2.5 Where a student appears to demonstrate misconduct such as is described in this policy whilst undertaking School and/or Conservatoire activities off-campus, the matter, including any resulting reports and/or supporting evidence, will be referred to the School (see 'Preliminary Enquiry').
+Non-academic misconduct may relate to any other aspect of a student's conduct which is relevant to their relationship with the School. - 2.2 There is a distinction between non-academic matters (for example, misconduct involving damage to the School property or reputation) and academic matters (for example, allegations of plagiarism).
+Academic matters in relation to misconduct are subject to the Academic Misconduct Policy3. - 2.3 In the event that a concern may relate to both the academic and non-academic conduct of a student, the Executive Director, in consultation with the validating university, shall determine the appropriate procedure or procedures for its investigation and consideration.
+In some cases, it may be necessary for separate procedures to be followed simultaneously in handling allegations relating to both academic and non-academic misconduct regarding the same student. - 2.4 Misconduct may also include the contravention of expected standards of professionalism in the performing arts, as set out in the Student Codes of Conduct. - 2.5 Where a student appears to demonstrate misconduct such as is described in this policy whilst undertaking School activities off-campus, the matter, including any resulting reports and/or supporting evidence, will be referred to the School (see 'Preliminary Enquiry').